NathanielInman/credential-broker/README.md

 # Rename a scope if user has scope admin and scope exists
 # It validates that the user indeed intends to rename an entire scope first
+# It then asks if the scope itself can be a user, and then asks for a public PGP key if it can
 broker scope mod $scopeName

+# Get a list of all scope names if operator has access to viewing all scope names
+broker scope get
+broker get

 # Add a secret to a specified scope if the scope exists and user has scope edit access
 # Asks for secret value, hiding the input